 When Walt Disney told his artists to model Bambi on a California mule deer, Jake Day insisted the real Bambi had to come from Maine.

-Maurice 'Jake' Day was one of Disney’s earliest and best known animators and an avid outdoorsman from Damariscotta, Maine.
-He and a band of friends back home, known as ‘Jake’s Rangers,’ were often featured in Edmund Ware Smith’s stories of the outdoors.
+Edmund Ware Smith’s stories of the outdoors often featured Jake Day and a band of friends back home.
+They called themselves ‘Jake’s Rangers.
 Day illustrated Ware’s books, as well as books by Henry Beston and articles in the Atlantic Monthly magazine.
 He also worked as an editorial cartoonist for the Maine Sunday Telegram before joining Disney’s studio in California.

 Disney had obtained the film rights to the timeless story of a young deer’s coming of age.
 It was originally a novel, Bambi, A Life in the Woods, written in 1923 by Viennese author Felix Salten.
-The book was translated into English by Whittaker Chambers, a former Soviet spy.
-(Chambers famously testified against Alger Hiss in his perjury trial, which was compared with the Salem witch trials.)
+Whittaker Chambers, a former Soviet spy, translated the book into English.
+(Chambers famously testified against Alger Hiss in his perjury trial, compared with the Salem witch trials.)

 Bambi, The Deer

 The Bambi who appeared in the novel was a roe deer who lived in a European forest.
-Since roe deer aren’t native to North America, Disney decided to use a mule deer from Arrowhead, Calif., as a model for Bambi.
+But roe deer don’t live in the North American wilds.
+So Disney decided to use a mule deer from Arrowhead, Calif., as a model for Bambi.

 Jake Day would have none of it.